DIY Replacement of Lower Control Arm and Bushings: Toyota

 2. Position the sway bar link away from the suspension strut assembly.

 3. Detach the lower portion of the ball joint from the control arm.
-A or breaker bar may be needed to loosen the two (2) nuts and one (1) bolt that secure the ball joint to the control arm.
-They are usually on very tight. high-torque impact driver
+A or breaker bar may be needed to loosen the two (2) nuts and one (1) bolt that secure the ball joint to the control arm; they are usually on very tight.
+I find both these tools very useful to have around when working on cars, and worth the investment. high-torque impact driver

 Note: If you buy a control arm with a new ball joint attached, you can detach the ball joint from the steering knuckle.
 This involves: